dilohn/unitree-L2-lidar/README.md

 ## unpack_save.py

 A post-processing tool that reads the pickle file created by save.py and can export the data to different formats:
-- Generates a PLY file for use with 3D visualization software
+- Generates a PLY file for use with 3D visualization software (I just use Blender, which can also be scripted with Python)
 - Optionally can export to JSON format

 ## Network Info